zenml-io/zenml/docs/book/getting-started/zenml-pro/tenants.md

 ### Accessing tenant docs

 Every tenant has a connection URL that you can use to connect your `zenml` client to your deployed Pro server.
 This URL can also be used to access the OpenAPI specification for the ZenML Server.
-Simply visit `<URL>/docs` on your browser to see a full list of methods that you can execute from it, like running a pipeline through the REST API.
+Simply visit `<TENANT_URL>/docs` on your browser to see a full list of methods that you can execute from it, like running a pipeline through the REST API.

 ![Image showing the tenant swagger docs](../../.gitbook/assets/swagger_docs_zenml.png)

+Read more about to access the API [here](../../reference/api-reference.md).